 shall be applied each day to any unpaid balance.

-16.4 Termination
+16.4 Failure to Pay

 If «Customer Name» has not paid its bill in full by the Due Date, it shall have 45 days to cure its nonpayment by making payment in full.
-If «Customer Name» does not provide payment within three Business Days after receipt of an additional written notice from BPA, and BPA determines in its sole discretion that «Customer Name» is unable to make the payments owed, then BPA may terminate this Agreement.
-Written notices sent under this section 16.4 must comply with section 20.
+If «Customer Name» does not provide payment within three Business Days after receipt of an additional written notice from BPA, and BPA determines in its sole discretion that «Customer Name» is unable to make the payments owed, then BPA may terminate this Agreement pursuant to section 25.1.
+Written notices sent under this section 16.4 must comply with Exhibit I.

 16.5 Disputed Bills